-tudents, as well as faculty and staff, are expected to live up to high standards of personal and Community behavior that are consistent with Christian values at all times, both on and off campus.
+Students, as well as faculty and staff, are expected to live up to high standards of personal and community behavior that are consistent with Christian values at all times, both on and off campus.
 The standard of conduct expected at the University College is informed by the scriptures and is aimed at helping students live faithfully as disciples of Christ in every part of their lives.
 While this may involve avoiding certain behavior and habits, its main agenda is the active pursuit of an intentional and robust Christian lifestyle.
-Specific responsibilities articulated in the student Code of Ethics, which has been approved by the Students' Association and in various other policy statements regarding the use of drugs and alcohol, harassment, residence requirements and others.
+Specific responsibilities are articulated in the student Code of Ethics, which has been approved by the Students' Association and in various other policy statements regarding the use of drugs and alcohol, harassment, residence requirements and others.
+See also "The Compass" student handbook.